Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Theoretical Analysis

 \subsection{From Information Theory to Gradient Dynamics}

 \textit{Note on concurrent work.} The gradient derivation below follows a standard analysis of the softmax-parameterized policy gradient.
 A similar one-dimensional (reward-polarity) gradient analysis appears concurrently in~\citet{Zhu2025TheSE} and~\citet{NegativeGradientGRPO2025}.
-Our contribution is the two-dimensional extension along both reward polarity \textit{and} token entropy, which yields the four-quadrant interpretation, explains how GRPO's group-normalized advantage can misallocate low-information token credit, and connects the resulting behavior to the CMI bound (Proposition~\ref{prop:credit_bound}).
+Our contribution is the two-dimensional extension along both reward polarity \textit{and} token entropy, which yields the four-quadrant interpretation, explains how GRPO's group-normalized advantage treats low-capacity and candidate high-capacity positions uniformly, and connects the resulting behavior to the CMI bound (Proposition~\ref{prop:credit_bound}).
 A summary of the key result is presented in Section~\ref{sec:gradient_analysis}.

-The CMI bound (Proposition~1) explains \textit{why} entropy governs credit.
-We now analyze \textit{how} this manifests in the gradient dynamics of GRPO, showing that the gradient magnitude at each token is naturally modulated by a factor closely related to the CMI upper bound.
+The CMI bound (Proposition~2) explains \textit{why} entropy bounds possible expected hindsight shifts.
+The following analysis shows \textit{how} this manifests in the gradient dynamics of GRPO: the gradient magnitude for the sampled token is modulated by the confidence term $(1-\pi_{o_t})$, which is aligned in expectation with the entropy-based capacity view.

 To investigate the token-level gradient dynamics, let $z_v$ denote the logit of a token $v$ in the vocabulary $\mathcal{V}$.
 The probability of generating token $v$ at step $t$, denoted as $\pi_{v} := \pi_{\theta}(v|q, o_{<t})$, is given by the softmax function: